-- (i) New International students are required to pay the fees detailed on the Offer of Place contract document by the specified date.
+- Returning International students are required to have a valid student visa prior to recommencing study at the University. - (vi) Returning International students are required to have valid medical/travel insurance seven days prior to recommencing study at the University. - 5.4.3 Unpaid fees - New International students are required to pay the fees detailed on the Offer of Place contract document by the specified date.
 Failure to do so will result in the contract being withdrawn by the University. - (ii) All returning International students are required to pay the fees detailed on the tax invoice by the due date.
-Failure to do so will result in the University debtor management processes commencing which will include withdrawal of services. - (iii) The University will advise Immigration New Zealand regarding any student who does not complete enrolment by paying their fees in full. - (iv) Continued non-payment of fees may result in any subsequent re-enrolment being disallowed.

-5.5 General rules regarding refunds for domestic students

-5.5.1 General

-- Any request by a student to amend their programme of study or withdraw from a programme or paper must be made in writing. - (ii) Non-payment of fees, ceasing to attend, or verbally advising a member of staff will not be accepted as notice of amendment or withdrawal. - (iii) The date of receipt by the faculty/school/department of the course amendment or withdrawal request will be the date used to calculate any refund that may be applicable. - (iv) The University reserves the right to request additional supporting information before any course amendment request is considered. - (v) Where the student's account has a credit balance which is clearly attributable to an overpayment of fees, any such balance will be refunded in full. - (vi) Where any enrolment and/or financial transaction resulting in a credit balance on the student's account, other than those defined in clauses 5.5.1(v), 5.5.2, 5.5.3 and 5.5.4, a refund will be given less a \$20 administration charge.
+Failure to do so will result in the University debtor management processes commencing which will include withdrawal of services. - (iii) The University will advise Immigration New Zealand regarding any student who does not complete enrolment by paying their fees in full. - (iv) Continued non-payment of fees may result in any subsequent re-enrolment being disallowed. - 5.5 General rules regarding refunds for domestic students - 5.5.1 General - Any request by a student to amend their programme of study or withdraw from a programme or paper must be made in writing. - Non-payment of fees, ceasing to attend, or verbally advising a member of staff will not be accepted as notice of amendment or withdrawal. - (iii) The date of receipt by the faculty/school/department of the course amendment or withdrawal request will be the date used to calculate any refund that may be applicable. - (iv) The University reserves the right to request additional supporting information before any course amendment request is considered. - (v) Where the student's account has a credit balance which is clearly attributable to an overpayment of fees, any such balance will be refunded in full. - (vi) Where any enrolment and/or financial transaction resulting in a credit balance on the student's account, other than those defined in clauses 5.5.1(v), 5.5.2, 5.5.3 and 5.5.4, a refund will be given less a \$20 administration charge.
 In the case where a credit balance is insufficient to cover the total amount of the administration charge, the administration charge will be adjusted to equal the amount of the credit balance. - (vii) Any refund of fees requires authorisation by the Director of Student Administration or authorised delegate.